mtitus83/MMM-Starlight/DESIGN.md

-# MMM-SunSigns Module Design Document
+# MMM-Starlight Module Design Document

 ## Overview

-This design document provides a comprehensive overview of the MMM-SunSigns module's structure, functionality, and design considerations.
+This design document provides a comprehensive overview of the MMM-Starlight module's structure, functionality, and design considerations.
 It serves as a guide for understanding the module's operation and can be used as a reference for future development, troubleshooting, or module customization.

-MMM-SunSigns is a MagicMirror² module designed to display horoscopes for various zodiac signs and time periods.
+MMM-Starlight is a MagicMirror² module designed to display horoscopes for various zodiac signs and time periods.
 It features a robust caching mechanism, periodic updates, and a user-friendly display with rotating horoscopes and images.
 The module aims to provide a seamless and efficient way to view daily, weekly, monthly, and yearly horoscopes for multiple zodiac signs.

 ## Module Structure

 The module consists of two main files:
-1. `MMM-SunSigns.js`: The main module file that handles the display and user interface.
+1. `MMM-Starlight.js`: The main module file that handles the display and user interface.
 2. `node_helper.js`: A Node.js helper that manages data fetching, caching, and updates.

 ## Key Components